A Rocket Delivery person worked like a dog until he became the fuel himself

 | From a petition issued on 2024-7 for the Rocket Delivery worker death case |

-A KakaoTalk message with the manager on Seul-gi's phone read, 'I'm working like a dog.'
+A KakaoTalk message with the manager on Seul-gi's phone read,'I'm working like a dog.'

 Rocket Delivery is the name of a delivery service that made Coupang a logistics giant in South Korea.
 Since its launch in 2014, it has been repeatedly cited as the cause of the deaths of 27 Coupang Korean workers.

-"At 3 A. M. this morning, nine members of the Democratic Party of Korea's Labour Respect and Practice National Assembly Members' Group and the Environment and Labour Committee visited Coupang's Namyangjoo 2nd Camp, where the late Seul-gi Jeong (정슬기) worked, to inspect the working conditions for late-night Rocket Delivery workers.
-However, Coupang blocked the main gate and refused the lawmakers entry."
+"At 3 A.M. this morning, nine members of the Democratic Party of Korea's Labour Respect and Practice National Assembly Members' Group and the Environment and Labour Committee visited Coupang's Namyangjoo 2nd Camp where the late Seul-gi Jeong (정슬기) worked, to inspect the working conditions for late-night Rocket Delivery workers."

 Numerous issues related to the camps within Coupang include illegal dispatching, fake 3.3 and the "cleansing system" which allows employers to fire workers at any time as pleased.

-As representatives of the people and responsible for protecting the lives and safety of all citizens, it is our duty as National Assembly members to personally witness Coupang's poor working conditions and raise awareness of their severity."
+As representatives of the people and responsible for protecting the lives and safety of all citizens as National Assembly members, it is our duty to personally witness Coupang's poor working conditions and raise awareness of their severity."

 An investigation into paid break times for workers at four Coupang warehouses revealed similar violations.